 Are there any exemptions?

-Property is transferred due to divorce or dissolution of a civil partnership
+the property is transferred due to divorce or dissolution of a civil partnership

-Property is left in a will
+the property is left in a will

-No money or payment changes hands (ie the property is a gift)
+no money or payment changes hands (ie the property is a gift)